Finding Elegance in a Handful of Nails

 November 2, 2009

-By Michael Tatham Jr., President, The Tatham Group
+By Michael B Tatham, President of The Tatham Group

 I started working in the company at what I thought was the lowest level – producing training materials and processing customer orders.
-What I learned in this role were the key components to the success of any company: there is no role more important than one that services the customer, the more simple a process is the more elegant and everyone plays a critical part if the company is integrated.
+What I learned in this role were the key components to business success:

-As I struggled not to leave my mark on the process I was introduced to an experiential exercise that demonstrates the importance of simplification and the elegance of such solutions.
+As I struggled not to leave my mark on the process, I was introduced to an experiential exercise that demonstrates the importance of simplification and the elegance of such solutions.
 It starts with a handful of nails with one of them hammered into a small square block of wood.
 The object of the exercise is to balance the remaining 11 nails on the one sticking out of the wooden block.
 You cannot use any binding materials, props or additional support.
 Easy, right?
-I don’t think so.
+Surprisingly, not.

 It is never the default to look for the simplest solutions to complex problems.
 Once the easy solution is presented to the nail challenge it is amazing how the hero mentality is quickly deflated and the participant humbled.
 It is almost a disappointment that more is not required.
 That can’t be it?
 It’s too easy.
 There needs to be something more.

-Since I took over the family business I work hard to continue its success.
+Since I took over the family business, I’ve worked hard to continue its success.
 My father worked far too long and hard to have his legacy destroyed now.
 My focus is to make sure not to lose sight of the fundamentals.
 Stay simple and effective.
 We will continue to develop new and creative ways, through experiential learning and coaching, to help individuals and organizations move away from the current overworked, stressed out, hero environments to equally or more successful simplified ones.

 We use our common sense approach to business innovation in order to come up with solutions to even the most complex business problems.
 How do we start to change the mindset of a person raised in a society that doesn’t encourage this elegant way of thinking in just two days?
 How do we get them to challenge all that they are comfortable with and sustain a new way of acting in weeks, not years?
 The answers are elegantly simple.